 Who on Earth is James Cree?

-The James Cree whiskey brand is owned by Halewood Artisanal Spirits.
-Halewood are an independent distiller and bottler of spirits with an impressive portfolio of brands.
-The James Cree name was a new one on me but a bit of digging soon unearthed a fascinating story.
+The James Cree whiskey brand is owned by Halewood Artisanal Spirits, an independent distiller and bottler of spirits with an impressive portfolio of brands.
+The name was a new one on me but a bit of digging soon unearthed a fascinating story.

 Halewood also owns the Crabbie’s whisky brand and way back in 1836, when John Crabbie was just getting started, he partnered with a man named William Cree.
 Together, they acquired the Leith firm of James Wyld & Co and soon became very successful traders of wines and spirits.

-William Cree passed away in 1840 but his son, James, had already joined the company.
-James E. Cree followed in his father’s footsteps and became a successful merchant but in 1885, he decided to retire and in a somewhat surprising move, bought a ranch and land in what would become New Mexico, USA.
+William Cree passed away in 1840 but his son, James, had already joined the company by then.
+James E. Cree followed in his father’s footsteps by becoming a successful merchant but in 1885, he decided to retire and in a somewhat surprising move, bought a ranch and land in what would become New Mexico, USA.

 As an intriguing sidenote: Cree’s first ranch manager was Pat Garret.
-THAT Pat Garret.
-The same Pat Garret who hunted down and shot Henry McCarty aka William H. Bonney aka Billy the Kid, just a few years prior, in 1881.
+The Pat Garret who hunted down and shot Henry McCarty aka William H. Bonney aka Billy the Kid, just a few years prior, in 1881.

 Cree was already 68 when he took ownership of the ranch and in 1891 he passed away.
 His son, also James, took over the business and the Angus V V Ranch would remain in the family until it was eventually sold on in 1931.